danchyy/danchyy.github.io/en/_posts/2021-01-09-unlucky-start.md

 #### WIDE OPEN OPP FG3% VS TARGET TEAM

-I'll first explain ALLOWED WO FG3% column, since it is easier to explain it.
+I'll first explain "WIDE OPEN OPP FG3% VS ALL TEAMS" column, since it is easier to explain it.
 That is basically **FG3% of opponent's wide open three pointers against target team**.
 If we observe Wizards only, they "allow" 49.3% (7.7 FG3M out of 15.6 FG3A) of opponent's wide open triples.

 These numbers are identical to numbers on [this link](https://www.nba.com/stats/teams/opponent-shots-closest-defender/?Season=2020-21&SeasonType=Regular%20Season&CloseDefDistRange=6%2B%20Feet%20-%20Wide%20Open).